-The June 30, 1980 letter is also evidence, as in the “February 14, 1975 – Letter of Bishop Borecky to William Moran” section above I promised to provide, that Bishop Borecky was likely caught up in the ecumenical spirit of the time.
-Why else would William Moran be comfortable with asking Bishop Borecky for a letter of recommendation towards joining a schismatic Orthodox church!
+The June 30, 1980 letter is also some evidence, as in the “February 14, 1975 – Letter of Bishop Borecky to William Moran” section above that Bishop Borecky may have been caught up in the ecumenical spirit of the time.
+Once again, I don’t know for sure, but William Moran was certainly comfortable asking Bishop Borecky for a letter of recommendation towards joining a schismatic Orthodox church.

-Conclusion: William Moran joined a schismatic Orthodox church and is a fraud!
+Conclusion: William Moran joined a schismatic Orthodox church!

 Our Lady of Good Success, pray for us!